 QUICK ANSWER

 Equity is current value minus debt.
-Profit or loss is sale result minus the cost or basis the stem gives you.
+Profit or loss is the sale result minus the cost or basis the stem gives you.
 For percentage questions, divide by the base named in the question: cost if it asks profit on cost, sale price if it asks profit as a percent of sale price.
+Identical dollar profit on identical cost can produce different percentages depending on which denominator the stem names, which is exactly why this trap works on a multiple-choice exam.
+Run the Ask-Then-Base Check before any calculation: write the ask first, then commit to the base second.

 2 bases